zacharysang/docker-demo/README.md

 After the image has been built, we can check it out using `docker images`.
 This will show you information like how recently the image was built and the size of the image.

+Additionally, you can use `docker history <image_name>` to have a look at the layer sizes for this image.
+If you run that with the image we just built here, you will be able to see the size of the layer created by running `npm install`.

 ## J - Pushing the Docker Image
 Push the image to DockerHub, which is an online registry for sharing docker images (similar to a github for git).
 We can do this using the command `docker push <container_name>`.
 Notice how this pushes different layers at a time.
 However, before we do this, we have to make sure our image follows the naming convention: `<docker_username>/<name>`.
 If your image does not have this name, simply rebuild it with the new name (notice how quickly Docker can do this since it has all the layers cached locally).